jim3/Basic-LLM-Workflow-Setup/README.md

-## Basic LLM Workflow Setup (Python)

-Initial experiments with function calling and the Gemini API
+## Basic LLM Workflow: Initial experiments with function calling and the Gemini API

 #### Script covers the classic 4-step function calling loop that powers modern LLM workflows:
 - Schema Definition: Declaring tools so the model knows what parameters to output.